The 1% Rule: Why Professional Traders Never Risk More

 The Math Behind 1%

-Let's see what happens with different risk levels after 10 consecutive losses:
+Different risk levels after 10 consecutive losses:

 | Risk Per Trade | After 10 Losses | Recovery Needed |